-I also guest lecture in IATL IL027 Interdisciplinary Computer Modelling (link), where I teach a lecture on interacting particle systems and its use to model collective dynamics (including collective behaviour of animals, or of pedestrians in crowds).
+I teach a 2-hour lecture on interacting particle systems and their use to model collective dynamics (including collective behaviour of animals, or of pedestrians in crowds).

 I am happy to supervise projects in topics ranging from control theory for PDEs, or in PDEs or agent-based models in social sciences (e.g., pedestrian dynamics, opinion dynamics,...).
 I am also happy to supervise URSS students in the topics mentioned above!